 Students planning to major in mining engineering should take GEO ENG 1150, MIN ENG 1912, and MIN ENG 2126 during their freshman year.
 Students planning to major in nuclear engineering should take NUC ENG 1105 during their freshman year.

-Students may transfer from the Freshman Engineering Program to their selected degree program after having satisfied all of the above requirements except two courses, provided the degree programs will accept them.
+Students may transfer from the Freshman Engineering Program to their selected degree program after having satisfied all of the above requirements, provided the degree programs will accept them.
 Students are advised to check special program requirements as listed with the program curricula in the catalog.